 The client runs and exits without producing any output; however, in the server window, we see the "Hello World!" that is produced by the printer.
 To get rid of the server, we interrupt it on the command line for now.
-(We will see cleaner ways to terminate a server in our discussion of Ice.
+(We will see cleaner ways to terminate a server in our discussion of the Application class.)

-Application.)